TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Experiment and Analysis

-\textbf{Results on Visual Perception.} We evaluate the ability of visual perception through tasks of ImgCls, MCI, and OC.
-We report the results in Table \ref{tab:oc_mci_results_gpt}.
-It can be seen that Bard outperforms other LVLMs by a large margin on average.
-In particular, Bard exhibits evident advantages over other LVLMs on ImageNet1K, Pets37, and Flowers102, implying that Bard is good at image recognition.
-The performance of Bard on CIFAR10 lags behind many LVLMs.
+We evaluate the ability of visual perception through tasks of ImgCls, MCI, and OC.
+The results are reported in Table \ref{tab:oc_mci_results_gpt}.
+It can be seen that GPT4V outperforms other LVLMs by a large margin on average.
+OFA+ achieves the worst performance in visual perception.
+It indicates that the fashion of the clip encoder and large language model used in current LVLMs is superior to the previous model architecture in OFA+.
+In addition, API-based LVLMs exhibit evident advantages over other LVLMs on the task of object counting and multi-class identification.
+However, the performance of these models on CIFAR10 lags behind open-source LVLMs.
 It may be caused by the low resolution of images in CIFAR10.
-Moreover, Bard shows outstanding performance in object counting and multi-class identification.